 Dr. Zelinger has nearly 45 years of experience as a clinical and school psychologist and works in a play room designed to encourage expression and safe release of feelings.
 She often uses a Rogerian Child-Centered approach, where she follows the lead of the child in order to facilitate the child’s ability to reveal and understand their needs, conflicts or their response to traumatic events.
 She infuses humor and warmth whenever possible and works to create a relationship where the child feels valued and understood.
 When short term goal focused treatment is indicated, Dr. Zelinger will work with the family to develop a behavior plan using a system of reinforcers intended to increase desired behaviors.

-The therapeutic process begins with an initial intake session with the parents (75 to 90 minutes) in the evening followed by a daytime appointment with the child on a weekday.
-Therapy sessions run for 45 minutes.
-Payment is requested at time of service, in the form of cash, check or credit card.
+The therapeutic process begins with the parents’ completion of the Childhood Developmental History Form in preparation of an initial intake session with the parents only.
+Intake sessions (by Zoom) run 60-75 minutes and are held during school hours, as afterschool therapy appointments (45 minutes) are reserved for children.
+Payment is requested at time of service, in the form of cash, check, Zelle, Venmo or credit card.
 Dr. Zelinger does not participate on any insurance panels, but will provide receipts that clients may submit to their insurance company for reimbursement if they have out-of-network coverage for the diagnosis and services provided.